vidhyasuresh1990/rotten_tomatoes/README.md

 Asynchronous image downloading implemented using the UIImageView category in the AFNetworking library.

-Gif walkthrough: Refer to file rotten_tomatoes.gif
+Gif walkthrough: Refer to file rotton_tomatoes_final.gif